Boston University Housing System: Dining services

 Boston University requires that all students living in dormitories be enrolled in a year-long meal plan.
-The plans offer differing ratios of meals and dining points, depending on which is chosen.
-Meals are used to gain access to one of the university's three residential dining service locations on an all-you-can-eat basis (at West Campus, Warren Towers, and Marciano Commons) and dining points can be used at designated eateries around campus on a cash basis.
-A Kosher plan exists which can be used at the Kosher dining hall at the Hillel House.
+These meal plans are optional for residents of on-campus apartments.
+The plans offer differing ratios of meals and dining points, depending on which one is chosen.
+Meals are used to gain access to one of the university's three residential dining service locations at West Campus, Warren Towers and Marciano Commons on an all-you-can-eat basis, and dining points can be used at designated eateries around campus on a cash basis.
+A Kosher plan exists which can be used at the Kosher dining hall at Granby Commons.

-Combined with housing costs, meal plans can cause room and board to be quite expensive.
-This has created a high demand for on-campus apartment housing, as the University does not require residents with access to a kitchen to purchase a plan (although they may if they so choose).
-However, the higher price of such housing often offsets any savings.
-In addition, the main dining halls offer large selections for breakfast, lunch, dinner, and "late night".

 Large dormitories

 Myles Standish Hall

 BU's first large dormitory was a former hotel.
 The Myles Standish Hotel in Kenmore Square was built in 1925 and was purchased by BU in 1949.
 Today Myles Standish Hall and the attached Myles Annex (a separate building purchased for housing in 1980 after the closure of Graham Junior College) together house over 730 students.
+A 2018 renovation permanently connected Myles Annex to the main part of Myles Standish Hall.

 Myles is configured as a semi-suite residence.
 The typical suite consists of 2 single rooms and 1 double occupancy room sharing a bathroom.
 Common areas include group study rooms, music practice rooms, a community kitchen and a games room.

+In 2021, the Massachusett Tribe at Ponkapoag requested Boston University to rename Myles Standish Hall to "Wituwamat Memorial Hall", after a leading Native American figure massacred by Myles Standish.
+President Robert A. Brown rejected this request due to the historic significance of the name.
+However, in May 2024, the Myles Standish name was removed, and the building was officially renamed "610 Beacon Street" after its address.